-IF WE DON'T CHANGE,
+IF WE DON'T CHANGE, WE DON'T GROW!

 In our Theory of Change, we transform these contradictions in a way that promotes socio-cultural positive diversity within Palestinian society.

 Geert Hofstede defines culture as: “The collective programming of the mind distinguishing the members of one group or category of people from another”.

 On the individual level, cognition is stimulated and incubated by attitudes, assumptions and perceptions; whereas culture is an implicit agreement between individuals, groups and communities within one society that differentiate them from any other society.
 Culture is the legitimizing factor for people’s behaviors within society.
 Through the years, deep culture generates customs, which are essential parts of deep structure.

 Deep structure is a legalisation process of deep culture.
 Deep culture is the legitimisation factor; whereas deep structure is a legalisation factor.
 Therefore, deep culture is translated into a deep structure.
 For example, customs are major inputs in a law-making process and are further formulated based on what is right and wrong according to cultural perceptions.

 Deep structure, on the other hand, is what is allowed and what is forbidden in a certain society.
 This knowledge is further catalyzed in our Diversity and Cohesion Program.